dvdhartsman/dvdhartsman/README.md

 ### Hello Everyone! 👋

-#### Welcome to my GitHub
+#### Welcome to my GitHub Portfolio

 #### About Me:
 ##### David Hartsman
 - 😄 Pronouns: He/Him

 Data scientist with professional experience as a performing musician, educator, and professional poker player.
 Pretty standard, right?
-I have a passion for extracting meaningful insights from data and using those insights to develop actionable strategies to improve organizational outcomes.
-Actively learning new skills, competing on Kaggle, studying DataCamp, and expanding my toolkit.
+I have a passion for extracting meaningful insights from data and using those insights to develop actionable items to improve organizational outcomes.
+Actively learning new skills, competing on Kaggle, studying online with DataCamp, and perpetually expanding my toolkit.

 - 📫 How to reach me: